Versification and Authorship Attribution

 recommended price: 550 czk

-Contemporary stylometry uses different methods to figure out a poem’s author based on features like the frequencies of words and character n-grams.
-However, there is one potential textual fingerprint it tends to ignore: versification, or the very making of language into verse.
-Using poetic texts in three different languages (Czech, German and Spanish), this book asks whether versification features like rhythm patterns and types of rhyme can help determine authorship.
-It then tests its findings on two real-life unsolved literary mysteries.
-In the first, we distinguish the parts of the verse play The Two Noble Kinsmen written by William Shakespeare from those by his co-author, John Fletcher.
-In the second, we seek to solve a case of suspected forgery.
-How authentic was a group of poems first published as the work of the 19th-century Russian author Gavriil Stepanovich Batenkov?
+The technique known as contemporary stylometry uses different methods, including machine learning, to discover a poem’s author based on features like the frequencies of words and character n-grams.
+However, there is one potential textual fingerprint stylometry tends to ignore: versification, or the very making of language into verse.
+Using poetic texts in three different languages (Czech, German, and Spanish), Petr Plecháč asks whether versification features like rhythm patterns and types of rhyme can help determine authorship.
+He then tests its findings on two unsolved literary mysteries.
+In the first, Plecháč distinguishes the parts of the Elizabethan verse play The Two Noble Kinsmen written by William Shakespeare from those written by his coauthor, John Fletcher.
+In the second, he seeks to solve a case of suspected forgery: how authentic was a group of poems first published as the work of the nineteenth-century Russian author Gavriil Stepanovich Batenkov?
 This book of poetic investigation should appeal to literary sleuths the world over.